M-arcus/cloudron-docs/developer/docs/api.md

     email: <email>,         // required
     invite: <boolean>,      // required
     username: <string>,     // optional
-    displayName: <string>   // optional
+    displayName: <string>,  // optional
+    password: <password>    // optional
 }
 ```

 `invite` indicates if the user should be sent an invitation email.
 The invitation email allows the user
 to setup a username and password.
 Set this to `false` to send out a custom invitation email of your own
 to the user.
-The invitation link can be constructed based on the `resetToken` in the response.
+The invitation link can be constructed based on the `resetToken` in the response (see below).

 `username` has to be at least two characters long and must be alphanumeric.
 If unspecified, the new user
 can pick any available name on first sign up.
 For security, `username` cannot be changed once set.